 Take a walk or ride on Bendigo's talking tram and explore the city's heritage architecture.
 Don a miner's hat and dig up a wealth of goldrush history on a tour of the Central Deborah Gold Mine, or explore the city's Chinese heritage at the Golden Dragon Museum.
 Get behind the wheel at Australia's oldest working pottery, Bendigo Pottery, or admire the delightful conservatory, cascade waterfall and open-air fernery of Rosalind Park.

 Discover Bendigo's vibrant arts precinct while wandering along View Street.
 Pop into the Bendigo Art Gallery (1887), which contains a collection of Australian art dating back to the 1850s and attracts significant exhibitions from across the globe.
 Explore the host of smaller galleries and antique stores around town and take a stroll down Chancery and Bath Lanes for an encounter with colourful street art.

 For performing arts, catch shows big and small at the elegant Capital Theatre (1873) and the Ulumbarra Theatre, a striking complex on the grounds of the historic Sandhurst Gaol.

-Celebrate the paddock-to-plate philosophy with a meal to remember at Masons of Bendigo, hatted by the Good Food Guide.
+Celebrate the paddock-to-plate philosophy with a meal to remember at some of the region's top restaurants, such as Masons of Bendigo and steak experts The Woodhouse.
 Take time out to visit some of the 80 local wineries in the renowned Bendigo and Heathcote wine regions.
 Dine with a view of the vines, sample local varietals at cellar doors, and learn why the area is famous for its magnificent shiraz.

 Get free wi-fi around town, including at Bendigo Gallery and the View Street Arts Precinct.